The couple praying for their baby’s heart to stop beating after a denied abortion

 The BBC reached out to the Maltese government and hospital administration for comment, but received no response.

-After six days, waiting for one of two terrible things to happen, Jay tells me that he and his wife are exhausted.
+After six days of waiting for one of two terrible things to happen, Jay tells me that he and his wife are exhausted.

 “This procedure could have been done in two hours, without putting Andrea at risk and allowing us to grieve,” he says.